What does it take to start a small business?

 You must be a member of the NBMBAA to participate in the annually held competition.

 No single article (including this one) can unearth all the grant opportunities that might suit your business.
-A key to securing a grant is making sure what the awarding organization is looking for, and what your company does, align as much as possible.
+A key to securing a grant is making sure what the awarding organization is looking for aligns with what your company does, as much as possible.

-Spending some time online can help you find the best opportunities so that you’re not wasting your or anyone else’s time.
+Spending a bit of time online can help you find the best opportunities for your business.

 If finding grants feels a bit like searching for gold, applying for grants is where you’ll be doing a lot of the pick-and-shovel work to get your hands on that funding ore.

-While it can seem like a lot of work, here are some steps to follow to help give you a better chance of striking a rich vein and not just an empty hole.
+While it can seem like a lot of work, here are some steps to follow to help apply for a small business grant.

 Since grants are often created for specific purposes and types of business owners, it’s important to make sure you understand all the criteria used to award the grant.